Facts & Stats

 23% of students are Catholic

 All our athletic teams are fired up to bring home more championships!
-Members of the NAIA and Heart of America Conference.
-Sports offered include baseball, men's and women's basketball, cheer, men's and women's cross country, dance, football, men's and women's golf, men's and women's soccer, softball, men's and women's track and field and volleyball.
+Members of the NAIA and Kansas Collegiate Athletic Conference.
+Sports offered include baseball, men's and women's basketball, cheer, men's and women's cross country, dance, football, men's and women's soccer, softball, men's and women's track and field and volleyball.

 Graduation and Alumni